kube-logging/fluentd-images/README.md

 When a new Fluentd minor version is released, copy the directory of an earlier version and update the version numbers in it.
 Based on the supported Fluentd versions, you may drop old versions from the repository.

-When adding and deleting versions from this repository, don't forget to update the build matrix in [.github/workflows/artifacts.yaml](.github/workflows/artifacts.yaml).
+When adding and deleting versions from this repository, don't forget to update the build matrix in [.github/workflows/artifacts.yaml](.github/workflows/artifacts.yaml) and add a new entry in [.github/dependabot.yaml](.github/dependabot.yaml).

 Dockerfiles in this repository are not generated and they don't use build args to keep things simple.
 We may revisit that decision in the future.